 • 5 ton, which cools more than 2,000 square feet

-Other factors that can impact air conditioner size are:
+Other things that can affect air conditioner size are:

-• The temperatures in Columbia.
+• The weather in Columbia.

 • Ductwork quality and age.

-• If your home receives more sun or shade.
+• If your house has more sun or shade.

-• Insulation quality and thickness.
+• Insulation quality and depth.

 • How many people live in your home.

-When you’re getting a new air conditioner, it’s crucial to be aware:
+When you’re installing a new air conditioner, it’s crucial to realize:

-• Dated air conditioners are ranked around 8-9 SEER.
+• Older air conditioners are rated around 8-9 SEER.

-• New air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy requirements.
+• Updated air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.